-Working With Lists
+Working with Lists

 To open an item, just tap on it.
 If you're viewing a list of scores, you can tap and hold your finger down on an item to preview it.
 Then, tap the thumbnail image of the page to open it, tap the + button in the lower right-hand corner to open it in a new tab, or tap outside of it to close the preview.
-To delete an item, swipe your finger across it horizontally and tap on the "Delete" button that appears.
+To delete an item, swipe your finger across it from right to left and tap on the "Delete" button that appears.

 You may also see a button or symbol off to the right-hand side of each item.
-An arrow or chevron indicator signals that tapping on the item will present additional items, while another type of indicator, a round arrow button, can actually be pressed and will allow you to view and edit that item's metadata
+A plain arrow or chevron symbol indicates that selecting that row will display an additional list of items, such as selecting a composer to see all of their scores.
+A circled arrow is a button: tap on it to view and edit metadata for that item, or tap anywhere else in the row to open it.

 One of the most important items in a menu is the edit button in the top right-hand corner.
-When highlighted, you can choose multiple items in the list and use the control bar to work with those files in a number of different ways.
+When highlighted, you can choose multiple items in the list and use the options along the top of the list to work with those files in a number of different ways.
 These options can vary, but usually include the ability to select all items, reset (de-select all items), and delete items.